-An exciting opportunity to expand what Curwen could offer artists of all abilities is within reach at Great Thurlow in Suffolk.
-To continue to meet our mission and to allow much needed expansion, we have identified new premises.
+An exciting opportunity to expand what Curwen offers artists of all abilities has been achieved at Great Thurlow in Suffolk.

 These premises will support the Study Centre at this pivotal point in development, providing a building sufficiently large to allow for:

 We do not seek to make a profit and income is spent each year on staff and tutors (75%), utilities, marketing and maintenance (15%) and materials (10%).
 The Study Centre aims to maintain reserves of around £35,000, and currently our turnover is around £135,000 per annum.
 Most of our income derives from taught courses (91%) with some extra funds from grants, donations and bursaries (5%).

 Relocating to new premises will lead to moving from a peppercorn to a market rent.
 A second studio will enable increased an Open Access Studio facility for artists, available all weekdays and some evenings and weekends, we consider this an important part of making the studio more accessible and affordable.
 It will also free up days in the teaching studio, allowing expansion of the teaching course programme.
 The business plan is to create an Open Access Studio membership scheme, income from the second studio will pay the rent.

 Whilst staying true to traditional techniques, The Study Centre continually innovates in reflecting emerging developments in contemporary printmaking, the Tutors bringing research from their own practices into the studio to pass on to students.
 The studio continues to operate best practice to minimise the impact on the environment of their work with inks and other chemicals, and to ensure that health and safety risks are managed for staff, artists and students.